 Here are some of the most common fillings:

 - Sweet: Pastry Cream, Stabilized Whipped Cream, Chocolate Whipped Cream, Diplomat Cream, Custards, and Ice Cream, are the most common sweet filling.
-The basic creams can be flavored so many ways – lemon, raspberry, mocha, matcha, chocolate, caramel, etc. The dough is sometimes baked with craquelin, a crunchy cookie topping.
+The basic creams can be flavored so many ways – strawberry, lemon, raspberry, mocha, matcha, chocolate, caramel, etc. The dough is sometimes baked with craquelin, a crunchy cookie topping.
 The baked cream puffs can also be drizzled with a bit of strawberry or raspberry coulis, caramel, or chocolate ganache.

 - Savory: Meat salads and soft cheese mixes are perfect for filling savory profiteroles.
 Some common examples are chicken salad, salmon mouse, lobster or shrimp salad, whipped herb goat cheese, wild mushrooms and truffle, etc.